maixnor/wu/obsidian/Common Properties of Functions.md

 A *local extremum* is a point where a function changes its *monotonicity*

+Trigonometric functions are not monotone (they increase and decrease).
+They are periodical functions because they repeat their values within 2 bounds.

-# Convexity
+# Convexity & Concavity
 *conVex* if opens upwards (smiley face)
 *concAve* if opens downwards (frowny face)

 when connecting 2 lines on a function the line is either always above (convex) or always below (concave) the function.
+This must hold through the entire domain (x-range).
+Functions (like sin, cos) are both convex and concave, but in different domains.
+Should there be an inflection point within the domain, neither convexity nor concavity can be attributed.

 linear function are both convex and concave.